arsvechkarev/Vault/README.md

 # Vault

+## (16/09/2023) WARNING: The app is in alpha version, there will be potentially incompatible updates without the ability to migrate passwords.
+Do not store your data here yet.

 ### Secure, simple and fast password manager

 Vault uses modern AES-SIV encryption algorithm with two keys 256 bits each.
 The app stores your passwords